mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Class Editor
 --------------
-The Class Editor allows the users to edit the attributes of RDFS classes and the relationships between the classes.
+The **Class Editor** allows the users to edit the attributes of RDFS classes and the relationships between the classes.

-:numref:`class-editor` shows an screenshot of the Class Editor
+:numref:`class-editor` shows a screenshot of the **Class Editor**.

 .. _class-editor:
 .. figure:: figures/class_editor.png
    :scale: 25 %
-   :alt: An screenshot of the Class Editor
+   :alt: A screenshot of the Class Editor
    :align: center

-   An screenshot of the Class Editor
+   A screenshot of the Class Editor

 Toolbar in the Class Editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Icons in the toolbar in the Class editor and the corresponding functions are shown in the following table.
+Icons in the toolbar in the **Class Editor** and the corresponding functions are shown in the following table.

 .. csv-table::
    :header: Icon, Function